 Aviat Networks, Inc. (the "Company," "we," or "our") is incorporated in the State of Delaware.
 We have two classes of registered securities, common stock and preferred share purchase rights ("Rights").
-As of August 20, 2021, we have 11,165,221 shares of the Company's common stock and 11,165,221 Rights outstanding.

 The rights of our security holders are generally covered by Delaware law and our certificate of incorporation ("Certificate") and by-laws ("Bylaws") (each as amended or restated and in effect as of the date hereof).
 The terms of our securities are therefore subject to Delaware law, including the Delaware General Corporation Law (the "DGCL"), and the common and constitutional law of Delaware.
 Additionally, the terms of the Rights are described in that certain Tax Benefit Preservation Plan, dated as of March 3, 2020 (as amended and restated on August 27, 2020, the "Plan"), between the Company and Computershare Inc., as rights agent.
 We submitted the Plan to a stockholder vote and our stockholders approved the Plan at the 2020 Annual Meeting of Stockholders.